Tuesday, September 22, 2015

 page 2.
 The last sentence in the first paragraph

 states that Colo.
-Roosevelt boards the
+Roosevelt boarded the

 Narcissus for Portland on August 18, 1914.